matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

-A server may wish to leverage [MSC2244](https://github.com/matrix-org/matrix-doc/pull/2244) (mass redactions) to redact all events targetted by the redaction request if supports it, however this is not a requirement.
+A server may wish to leverage [MSC2244](https://github.com/matrix-org/matrix-doc/pull/2244) (mass redactions) to redact all events targeted by the redaction request if supports it, however this is not a requirement.

 If the `with_relations` property is absent from the request body, only the event referred to by the `{eventId}` parameter (`$a` in the example above) is redacted.
 Same goes if `with_relations` is an empty list.